-webkit2gtk is not available on some Linux distributions.
+webkit2gtk isn't available on some Linux distributions.
 As a workaround, consider the following options:

 - Build webkit2gtk from the source before installing Citrix Workspace app 1906. - Move to a later Linux distribution that supports webkit2gtk 2.16.6 or later.